michaliskambi/elisp/lsp/README.md

     Fixed by https://github.com/michaliskambi/pascal-language-server-genericptr/commit/210f131f9cd32a9441f90d4613938c503fa1ec03

-* Nice: It exposes extra FPC options, which allows me to add CGE paths from VS Code.
+* (NICE): It exposes extra FPC options as LSP initialization options, which allows me to add CGE paths from VS Code.

-    Still, in my fork I added ability to read `~/.config/pasls/castle-pasls.ini` (compatible with other fork).
-This makes it easier to provide all CGE paths, and this works with all text editors (Emacs, VS Code) with a single configuration.
+     This also means I could, in principle, use it with CGE without my mods to add `~/.config/pasls/castle-pasls.ini`.
+Though `~/.config/pasls/castle-pasls.ini` still makes it easier by allowing me to provide just single CGE path.

+* (SOLVED IN MY FORK, BUT WITH A HACK): On really invalid syntax (e.g. open LFM and try to use kambi-pascal-mode) it can send invalid JSON to LSP (`{"result":,"id":85,"jsonrpc":"2.0"}`), and Emacs will spam console with errors.

+    ```
+    Warning (lsp-mode): Failed to parse the following chunk:
+    ’’’
+    Content-Type: application/vscode-jsonrpc; charset=utf-8
+    Content-Length: 35

+    {"result":,"id":85,"jsonrpc":"2.0"}Content-Type: application/vscode-jsonrpc; charset=utf-8
+    Content-Length: 39

+    {"result":null,"id":86,"jsonrpc":"2.0"}Content-Type: application/vscode-jsonrpc; charset=utf-8
+    Content-Length: 39

+    {"result":null,"id":87,"jsonrpc":"2.0"}
+    ’’’
+    with message (json-parse-error unexpected token near ',' <callback> 1 11 11)
+    ```

 ### Philip Zander (Isopod) fork